 Plants that are dangerous for your cat

-Whether indoors or outdoors, some plants are toxic, even deadly, to your cats.
+Whether indoors or outdoors, some plants prove to be toxic, even deadly, for your cats.

-Normally, your cat knows what is good, or not, for him.
-He should not ingest these plants.
+Normally, your cat knows what is good, or not, for them.
+They should not ingest these plants.

-However, it is prudent not to take any risks.
+However, it is wise not to take any risks.

-Here is a list, non-exhaustive , plants that your cat should not eat.
+Here is a non-exhaustive list of plants that your cat should definitely not eat.

 Indoor plants:

-Alocasia > irritation of the skin and mucous membranes, difficulty swallowing, vomiting...
+Alocasia > skin and mucous membrane irritation, difficulty swallowing, vomiting...

 Chlorophytum > Kidney damage that can lead to death.

-Dracaena > May cause vomiting, loss of appetite, hyper salivation, listlessness.
+Dracaena > Can cause vomiting, loss of appetite, hypersalivation, apathy.

-Sanseveria > local irritations, digestive disorders, risk of nervous symptoms if consumed in large quantities.
+Sanseveria > local irritation, digestive problems, risk of nervous symptoms if consumed in large quantities.

 Outdoor plants: